+(ωlào

-( $\omega$ lào tsě) 'father'
+tsě) 'father'

 It seems that the analysis which proposes that a phonological word is delimited by a categoriser is indeed correct.
-The phonological and syntactic analyses of NCCs are therefore in agreement - they both point to a representation in which an NCC is composed of two uncategorised roots which undergo categorisation later in the syntactic derivation.
-This is discussed further in section 3.8.
+The phonological and syntactic analyses of NCCs are therefore in agreement-they both point to a representation in which an NCC is composed of two uncategorised roots which undergo categorisation later in the syntactic derivation.
+This is discussed further in Sect.
+3.8.

-3.4 Derivation of Surface Tones
+3.4 Derivation of surface tones